v0l/nostr-archive-cursor/README.md

 ### Callback-based Parallel Processing

-For true parallel event processing, use `walk_with` which invokes a callback from multiple file readers concurrently:
+For true parallel event processing, use `walk_with` which invokes a callback from multiple file readers concurrently.
+Events are parsed with **zero-copy deserialization** for maximum performance:

 ```rust
 use std::sync::{Arc, Mutex};